AustralianBioCommons/human-omics-data-sharing-field-guide/pages/data_repositories/biosample.md

 ---
 title: BioSample
 contributors: [Marion Shadbolt]
+description: Object used to describe samples when submitting to INSDC and CNCB repositories
 ---

 All major archives have some version of a ‘sample’ object that stores sample related metadata.
 The NCBI (SRA), DDBJ and CNCB (GSA) databases are limited to storing metadata that gets submitted when submitting a study to their related genome archives.